-(d) Approval process.
+(d-e) Approval process.

-(1) Wireless communication facilities may be allowed as accessory structures on private property, or public property owned by an entity other than the City, within all zone districts, if specifically authorized as a conditional use after public hearing by the City Council after recommendation from the Planning and Zoning Commission.
-Additionally, any proposal for facilities within a 50-foot radius of a public trail, park or open space shall also be reviewed by the Parks, Trails and Recreation Commission, which shall consider any negative impacts to the public trails, parks and open spaces and may make recommendations for possible mitigation or design alternatives to the City Council.
+(1) Wireless communication facilities, except eligible facilities requests which are reviewed under subsection (h), may be allowed as accessory structures on private property, or public property owned by an entity other than the City, within all zone districts, if specifically authorized as a conditional use after public hearing by the City Council after recommendation from the Planning and Zoning Commission.

-(2) Wireless communication facilities may be allowed as accessory structures on property owned by the City, in any zone district, if approved by the City Council as a conditional use after a public hearing.
+(2) Wireless communication facilities, except towers, may be allowed as accessory structures on property owned by the City, in any zone district, if approved by the City Council pursuant to a lease agreement with the wireless communication facility provider.
+Applications for towers on property owned by the City shall require approval through a conditional use process as a conditional use which includes public hearings.

-(3) Notwithstanding any provisions of this Subsection, applications for some wireless communication facilities may be approved administratively.
-Applications for alternative communication facilities and wall-mounted communication facilities shall be determined by the City Manager or his designee in accordance with the criteria set forth in this Subsection and Section 16-3-40 of this Chapter.
+(3) Notwithstanding any provisions of this Subsection, applications for some certain wireless communication facilities may be approved administratively as set forth in this subsection.
+Applications for alternative communication facilities and wall-mounted communication facilities shall be determined by the City Manager or his or her designee in accordance with the criteria set forth in this Subsection and Section 16-3-40 of this Chapter.
 Upon receipt of an application for administrative approval of an alternative communication facility, the City shall schedule a meeting to discuss the application with the applicant and interested parties.
 The applicant shall be responsible for providing written notice to all adjacent property owners to the proposed wireless communication facility or five hundred (500) feet from the wireless communication facility if such facility is located within a public right-of-way ("affected property owners").
 Such notice shall occur at least fifteen (15) days prior to the meeting date and shall be sent by certified mail, return receipt requested, and must include the time and place of the meeting and a description of the application.
 Within five (5) days after such meeting, provided that no affected property owner makes a written request that the matter be considered by the Planning and Zoning Commission and City Council as a conditional use, the City Manager or his designee may approve or deny the application administratively.
 Denial of an application may be appealed to the City Council.
 If an affected property owner makes a written request that the matter be heard by the Planning and Zoning Commission and City Council, it shall proceed as a request for a conditional use pursuant to Paragraph (d)(1) above.